Caipo/Terrorism/README.md

-# Fourty years of Terro
+# Fourty years of Terrorism

 ## Introduction
 Introduction to Data Analysis on the Global Terrorism Database